Fado: History

 Fado performers in the middle of the 19th century were mainly from the urban working-class, namely sailors, bohemians and courtesans in popular taverns, who not only sang but also danced and beat the fado.
 During the second half of the 19th century, the dance rhythms faded away, and the performers became merely singers (fadistas).

 The 19th century's fadista Maria Severa, a half Cigano woman considered scandalous by some at the time, was the artist who made this genre famous.

 More recently Amália Rodrigues, known as the "Rainha do Fado" ("Queen of Fado") was most influential in popularizing fado worldwide.
 Fado performances today may be accompanied by a string quartet or a full orchestra.

 Musicological aspects

 Fado typically employs the Dorian mode or Ionian mode (natural major), sometimes switching between the two during a melody or verse change.

 A particular stylistic trait of fado is the use of rubato, where the music pauses at the end of a phrase and the singer holds the note for dramatic effect.
-The music uses double time rhythm and triple time (waltz style).
+The music uses double-time rhythm and triple-time (waltz style).

 Varieties

-There are two main varieties of fado, namely those of the cities of Lisbon and Coimbra.
-The Lisbon style is more well known, alongside the status of Amália Rodrigues, while that of Coimbra is traditionally linked to the city's university and the style of medieval serenading troubadours.
+There are two main varieties of fado, linked respectively to the cities of Lisbon and Coimbra.

-Modern fado is popular in Portugal, and has produced many renowned musicians.

-Madonna explains fado at her 2021 concert film Madame X.
+The Lisbon style is better known, owing much to the popularity of Amália Rodrigues.
+It has been suggested that fado appeared on the streets of Lisbon only after 1840.
+Before then, the sailor's fado was sung at the bow of a boat, serving as a model for the first fados sung on land.
+Lisbon hosts a Fado Museum.